m15a/fnldoc/README.md

 ## Features

-- [x] Parse runtime information of the module.
+- [x] Load runtime information of the module.
+- [ ] Parsing private (not exported) functions from the module.
+  - [ ] Parsing AST instead of running code.
 - [x] Configurable item order and sorting.
 - [x] Validate documentation:
   - [x] Analyze documentation to contain descriptions arguments of the described function;